Karaokeczar/Karaokeczar/README.md

 - 👋 Hi, I’m @Karaokeczar
-- 👀 I’m interested in programming and game development
+- 👀 I’m interested in programming and software development
-- 🌱 I’m currently learning Unity, Python, C#
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...